-That, along with operating with the idea that he’s in the hospitality business, is responsible for his success – including the opening of an Eastside restaurant last Thanksgiving, he said.
+That, along with operating with the idea that he’s in the hospitality business, is responsible for his success – including the opening of an Eastside restaurant, Benny Franks, in the far Eastside on Zaragoza, he said.

 Ruli’s is also close to unveiling a new menu, which Gonzalez said will highlight a corn-based cuisine, and will also feature a first-time tribute to his own guilty pleasure.

 “We’re going to be making some damn good tacos,” he said.

 Paying proper tribute to El Paso’s food history means embracing the flavors from around the world that have been established in this town – including the Chinese railroad workers who in the 1800s brought in Soy Sauce, which locals used for the now-infamous chiles toreados; the maquila industry in the 1980s that brought in Japanese executives who heralded the border’s sushi craze; and the influential Middle Eastern families who built a network of their restaurants in El Paso for multiple generations.

 The connection his food has to the land is also imporant: Head chef Mateo Herrera is a Mescalero Apache who is versed in the many techniques for cooking native produce, including corn – the most ancient ingredient of the cuisine of the region.

 The menu features as many locally grown products as city code will allow.